rickaa/rand/rand/content/posts/langid_fasttext.md

     Name: Tweet, dtype: object

-Looking at the first 10 tweets we can already see the are multiple languags been used.
-Lets now use fasttext to classify them.
-You need to download the language indentification model to use it, run the following shell command if you need to do so.
+Looking at the first 10 tweets we can already see there are multiple languages been used.
+Let's now use fasttext to classify them.
+You need to download the language identification model to use it, run the following shell command if you need to do so.

 ```bash
 wget https://dl.fbaipublicfiles.com/fasttext/supervised-models/lid.176.bin